bopjesvla/v-js/README.md

     detergents: ["name", "quantity"] // only include columns `name` and `quantity` and their constraints },

-  // While reading directly from a database is supported to a higher extent, v-js can also read primitive
-  // SQL table definitions.
+  // v-js has basic support for directly reading SQL from a string.
 If you use multiple sources, v-js will combine everything into one
   // JavaScript schema.
   sql: "create table nothing_masters (user_id int)",
 }, function(res,err) {
-  // if no errors occurred, res is a String of JavaScript code })
+  // if no errors occurred, res is a string of messy JavaScript })
 ```